Sagar0-0/DSA/CONTRIBUTING.md

   - ❌No other naming format will be accepted from now.(to maintian the structure)
   - Do not use "/" in the name of any file!(this will leads to creating a directory)
 - We strictly avoid removing the code of other contributors.
+- Check [Beginner's Guide](https://youtu.be/7r05126pOk8) for any issues faced.

 #### Migration PRs<!--Not applicable for hacktoberfest-->
 > Help us structure this repository.